 When you are working with mice, we recommend lightweight CX-i probes as your first choice.
 The CX’s narrow-body allows for bilateral microdialysis, even if your targets are close to the midline.
 The CX probe snaps into its guide cannula, so it is quick to insert and remove.

-For rats and for longer experiments with mice we recommend our AZ probes.
-The AZ probe is secured in the AG guide cannula by a cap nut (AC-5), locking it into place.
+For rats and for longer experiments with mice we recommend our newly releasedFZ probes.
+The FZ probe is secured in the AG guide cannula by a cap nut (AC-5), locking it into place.
 This way rats and cannot dislodge the probe by scratching at it.
+The FZ probe is very similar to our outgoing AZ probe: we kept the best parts of the AZ probe and then made it both easier to use and more robust for use with more active adult rats.
+The FZ probe uses the same guide cannula and accessories as the AZ probe.

 For acute microdialysis experiments, where the mouse or rat remains on the stereotaxic frame during the entirety of the experiment, we have the DZ probe.
 This is our smallest probe, and it is intended to be directly implanted without a guide cannula.
 While we recommend it for acute experiments, The DZ probe can be used for shorter experiments with freely moving mice.